at-wat/neonavigation_rviz_plugins/trajectory_tracker_rviz_plugins/README.md

 # trajectory_tracker_rviz_plugins
 Rviz plugins for trajectory_tracker_msgs

+## License
+*trajectory_tracker_rviz_plugins* is available under BSD license.

-Most of the code is borrowed from rviz default plugin.
+Most of the code is derived from [rviz](https://github.com/ros-visualization/rviz) default plugins.
-This package inherit the licenses of the rviz package.
+These codes inherit the licenses of the rviz package.